Hiking the Brink of the Lower Falls Trail in Yellowstone National Park

 Elevation Change: ~600 ft. / 183 m

-However, the trail’s short distance is not a good indicator of difficultly, as it’s more difficult hike than it appears because of the rapid elevation change.
+However, the trail’s short distance is not a good indicator of its difficulty, as the Brink of the Lower Falls Trail is more challenging than it may initially seem, due to the rapid elevation change over a relatively short distance.

 Brink of the Lower Falls Trailhead Parking